Which city is cheaper, Venice or Berlin?

 The winter attracts plenty of travelers to both Berlin and Venice.
 The museums, the shopping scene, and the cuisine are the main draw to Berlin this time of year.
 Furthermore, many travelers come to Venice for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Venice.
 It's quite cold in Berlin in the winter.
 Berlin is much colder than Venice in the winter.
-The temperature in Berlin is usually -0°C (31°F) in January, and Venice stays around 3°C (37°F).
+The daily temperature in Berlin averages around -0°C (31°F) in January, and Venice fluctuates around 3°C (37°F).

 Berlin usually receives less sunshine than Venice during winter.
 Berlin gets 42 hours of sunny skies, while Venice receives 88 hours of full sun in the winter.